kyscott18/ilrta/README.md

 ## Features

 - Easiest way to create a token type for one-off contracts
+- Consistent events across all inheriting contracts
 - Signature based transfers with EIP712 typed data
 - Contract based signatures included by default
 - Full test suite running with Foundry

+## H

+This protocol is adapted around two main ideas: token standards at their core just represent ownership over arbitrary data, and the approve flow used by almost all token standards is suboptimal.
+Permit2 solved a lot of problems around the approve flow, but for token standards where we are able to start from scratch, there is room for improvemnt.

 ## Example Implementations